 Supplies Needed: Enameled, glass or stainless steel pot–with lid.
 Canning jars, lids & rings.
 Strainer and funnel or a glass measuring cup.
 Do not use any aluminum utensils as aluminum can react with Essiac tea.

-This recipe makes one gallon of tea using 1/2 cup (4 oz by weight) of Essiac tea herbs.
+This recipe makes one gallon of tea using 1/2 cup (4 ounces by weight) of Essiac tea herbs.
 You can make a smaller, two-quart batch by dividing this recipe in half, etc. It is best to make just enough Essiac tea to last about two weeks because Essiac tea is perishable and will eventually spoil in the refrigerator.
 You may increase the shelf life of Essiac tea by sterilizing all utensils, jars, rings, lids, etc. in a boiling water bath for at least 15 minutes.

 1. Pour one gallon of unchlorinated water into pot and bring to a boil.
 (Optional: Add extra water to compensate for water boiling off and water absorption of herbs.)